AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 #### Logical And

-`And` It performs a logical AND operation on the top two Boolean values from the stack.
+`And` performs a logical AND operation on the top two Boolean values from the stack.

 ```haskell
 run (And:code, BVal b1 : BVal b2 : stack, state) =